VanshTyagi24/Techtorial/README.md

 ### Description

-A simple website made with React for Hackville (a Hackathon organized by Sheridan College).
+- A simple website made with React for Hackville (a Hackathon organized by Sheridan College).
+- One of the Hackville's Finalists
+- Made in a span of 2 days

 Try it out - https://techtorial-611e6.web.app/